 At just under $2500 the Canon 5D Mark IV is certainly one of the more affordable high-resolution cameras on the market, with just the previous generation Sony a7R III giving it competition there.
 If you need something a bit less expensive, the Canon EOS Rebel series offers a number of excellent options.

-Is the Canon 5D Mark IV the best camera for your portrait photography?
+Is the Canon 5D Mark IV the best camera for portraits?
 If you’re a Canon user needing a high-resolution camera, definitely!
 If you’re looking for something with ultra-high resolution and/or need supremely fast autofocus then no, the other cameras on this list will be better choices.

-Whether you’re a photography enthusiast or a pro, finding the best camera for portrait photography can be a challenging endeavor.
-Hopefully this list will give you some keys to finding the best high-resolution portrait camera that will work for you and your workflow.
+Whether you’re a photography enthusiast or a pro, finding the best camera for portraits can be a challenging endeavour.
+Hopefully, this list will give you some keys to finding the best high-resolution portrait camera that will work for you and your workflow.